mi4uu/home_task001/README.md

 # FRONTEND
-simple react+typescript frontend app, I did tried to keep it simple and minimalistic (without some big UI packages like antd or materialUI) instead CRA i did use vite as it utilize esbuild (https://esbuild.github.io/), and equals build speed. unfortunetly, I did not have time to do any tests or implement proper error handing in frontend app.
+simple react+typescript frontend app, I did try to keep it simple and minimalistic (without some big UI packages like antd or materialUI) instead CRA i did use vite as it utilizes esbuild (https://esbuild.github.io/), and equals build speed. unfortunetly, I did not have time to do any tests or implement proper error handing in the frontend app.

 app starts on ```localhost:3000```